ROCm/rocWMMA/docs/source/Programmers_Guide.rst

 test/dlrm
 '''''''''

-Test Code for various strategies of DLRM application.
+Test code for various strategies of DLRM application.
 This test is used to validate dlrm functions using rocWMMA API.

 test/gemm
 '''''''''